O'pen Skiff

 The O'PEN Skiff, or O'pen Bic, is a sailing dinghy that was designed by Vitali Design of Italy for children's sail training and as a one design racer.
 It was first built in 2006.

 The design is a World Sailing international class.

-The boat was originally marketed by the manufacturer BIC as the O'PEN Bic, but was renamed the O'PEN Skiff in 2019.
+The boat was originally marketed by the manufacturer BIC as the O'PEN Bic, but was renamed the O'PEN Skiff in 2019 with the acquisition of Bic Sport by the Estonian company TAHE Outdoors.

 Production

 Originally produced by Bic Sport of France starting in 2006, the design is now built by TAHE Outdoors in France and remains in production.

 Design

 The O'PEN Skiff is a single-handed training and racing sailboat.
 The hull is built of thermoformed, molded polyethylene, with a two-section carbon mast and aluminum boom.
 It has a catboat rig, with a K.Film polyester, fully-battened mainsail or a Dacron main sail. a raked stem, an open transom; a transom-hung, composite epoxy rudder, controlled by a tiller with an extension and a retractable, composite epoxy daggerboard.
 The boat displaces 99 lb and may be transported on a car top or on a trailer.